djknox/daily-practice/September_16_2020.md

 ### Explain PHP Generators
-A generator allows circumenventing memory limit concerns by iterating over data without first building up a large array in memory.
+A generator allows circumventing memory limit concerns by iterating over data without first building up a large array in memory.

 Main use-case is when dealing with very large datasets that would normally exceed data limits.